tangsiwei0831/portofolio/_Bugs/GCP.md

     time_sr = "2024-04-04T16:03:00+00:00"
     ```

+4. GCP BigQuery query not equal
+    ```
+    select ... from ... where id <> 1
+    ```
+5. use bq command line in shell script to query the data, if there is multi queries, please use EOQ instead of triple quotes.
+   Triple quotes is for muti-line queries, but not for multi queries.

+    ```
+    bq query --use_legacy_sql=false <<EOQ
+    ...
+    EOQ
+    ```

 # Errors
 1. This error means the loaded data does not match the schema, the root cause would be the type mismatch.
 In order to match the data with the BigQuery table schema, the column names should be the same, not case sensitive.